PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 # Getting started

-_Physical Starlight and Atmosphere_ (PSA)  is a Blender addon for advanced environmental lighting that provides high quality atmospherics and lighting, and visual consistency between every object in your scene.
-It can be installed as any other Blender addon.
+_Physical Starlight and Atmosphere_ (PSA)  is a Blender add-on for advanced environmental lighting that provides high quality atmospherics and lighting, and visual consistency between every object in your scene.
+It can be installed as any other Blender add-on.
 ## Requirements

 Latest _Physical Starlight and Atmosphere_ version is supported by [Blender 3.4+](https://www.blender.org/).
-Addon versions from v1.2 till 1.6.1 works on [Blender 2.81 - 3.3](https://www.blender.org/).
+The add-on versions between v1.2 and v1.6.1 still work on [Blender 2.81 - 3.3](https://www.blender.org/).

 ## Installation

 !!! info
-    "Physical Starlight and Atmopshere" is only available for purchase on [Blender Market](https://blendermarket.com/products/physical-starlight-and-atmosphere) or [Gumroad](https://gumroad.com/l/PSaA).
+    "Physical Starlight and Atmosphere" is only available for purchase on [Blender Market](https://blendermarket.com/products/physical-starlight-and-atmosphere) or [Gumroad](https://gumroad.com/l/PSaA).
     Get your latest version there.